-NEO provides the range of functionality you'd expect in a modern LMS, such as support for classes (instructor led, blended, and self-paced), twelve kinds of assignments, full-featured gradebook, content authoring, beautiful lesson layouts, gamification, rules engine, learning paths, drip content, curricula and proficiencies (including US common core standards and Next Generation Science Standards), question banks, class templates, rubrics, chat rooms, resources catalog, blogs, wikis, a customizable portal, e-portfolios, and more.
+NEO provides the range of functionality you'd expect in a modern LMS, such as support for classes (instructor led, blended, self-paced, and micro learning), twelve kinds of assignments, full-featured gradebook, content authoring, beautiful lesson layouts, gamification, automation, learning paths, drip content, adaptive learning, mastery and competencies (including US common core standards and Next Generation Science Standards), question banks, class templates, rubrics, collaboration tools, resources catalog, a customizable portal, and more.

 NEO supports many important industry standards such as SCORM, Common Cartridge Format, LTI, QTI and LDAP.
-We also integrate with a wide variety of systems, including Google Drive, G Suite, Single sign-on with Ofﬁce 365, OneDrive, Calendars (iCal), PayPal, Stripe, Authorize.net, Turnitin, Zapier, GoToMeeting, Zoom, WebEx, SIS, Equella, and SMTP/POP3.
+We also integrate with a wide variety of systems, including Google Drive, G Suite, Ofﬁce 365, OneDrive, Calendars (iCal), Turnitin, Zapier, GoToMeeting, Zoom, WebEx, SIS, Equella, and more.

 CourseNetworking offers a smaller feature set and has a social media-based philosophy in almost everything.
 Their courses are mostly built around “tasks” and don’t have a typical layout of sequences of lessons with content and assessments.
 The configuration options per course are quite limited and there are many essential classroom functionalities missing.